 This represents a test type which when instantiated, becomes a TestModule.
 There are two kinds of types: integral and user defined.
 A user-defined TestMethod may be composed from a combination of integral and other user defined types.
-The means by which integral and user defined types are combined to form a new type is the TestMethod Flow, the only primitive TestMethod defined by P1450.4.
+The means by which integral and user defined types are combined to form a new type is TestMethod Flow, the only concrete primitive TestMethod defined by P1450.4 (TestMethod Harness, the other, is abstract).